PMelch/Android-Style-Optimizer/README.md

     Options:
       -h, --help            show this help message and exit -v, --verbose         if set, enables verbose output.
-      -o, --overwrite       if set, writes the generated files to the specified out folder. if no folder is specified, no output is generated.
+      -o, --overwrite       if set, generated files will overwrite already present files.

-    res_folder: is the folder where there are the values[-xxxx] folders. outfolder (optional): if set, writes the generated files to the specified out folder. if no folder is specified, no output is generated.
+    res_folder: is the folder where there are the values[-xxxx] folders. outfolder (optional): if set, writes the generated files to the specified out folder. if no folder is specified, no files are written.
+                          IMPORTANT: don't specify outfolder, if you just want to get the styles files analyzed.

 the optimizer tries to handle sitations where you have the same style defined in different